uc-cdis/gen3.org/content/resources/user/submit-data/sower.md

     c146a966-7617-4f2f-b628-57a5f11de879	s3://1000genomes/sequence_indices/20091216_20100311.stats.csv	745	613ccfbc68287db60c663519dab6a4ff	['*']
     ```

-- The submission files for the metadata can be now prepared for the `core_metadata_collection` node following the instructions described in the [data submission](https://gen3.org/resources/user/submit-data/#4-submit-additional-project-metadata).
-Metadata can be then submitted in Windmill or using the Gen3 SDK.
+- The submission files for the metadata can be now prepared following the instructions described in the [data submission](https://gen3.org/resources/user/submit-data/#4-submit-additional-project-metadata) or briefly described below.
+Metadata can be submitted either in Windmill or using the Gen3 SDK.
+For this example we will use Windmill and show the steps as described as option 1 above, since it demonstrates the ability to link to a file node that is deep within the graph model.

+- For the quick metadata file upload that links to the core_metadata_collection, download the `template.tsv` for the `core_metadata_collection` node in the [data dictionary](https://gen3.datacommons.io/DD).
+Fill in the required (*) columns, according to the data dictionary.
+The `core_metadata_collection.tsv` should contain `type`, `submitter_id`, and `projects.code`:

+    ```
+    type	submitter_id	projects.code
+    core_metadata_collection	xritterdemo1testsower	test
+    ```
+    Submit and upload this file.
+A green message should appear after successful upload:
+    `Succeeded: 200
+    Submitted chunk 1 of 1`

+    >__NOTE:__  the `id` is created on the backend.
+To find it, download the `core_metadata_collection.tsv` under Submit Data --> Submit Data to your project --> Core Metadata Collection --> Download All as `tsv`.

+- Next, download the `template.tsv` for the `data_file` node of your choice in the [data dictionary](https://gen3.datacommons.io/DD).
+In this example, we use the `Variant Cell File (VDF)` data_file node.
+Fill in the required (*) columns, according to the data dictionary.
+The following 3 entries have to be correct for a successful upload: the `project_id` is the dash-separated combination of program and the project’s code; the `object_id` is the GUID from the indexing operation; the `core_metadata_collections.submitter_id` is the `submitter_id` from above and will create the link to the core_metadata_collection.
+In our example, the data_file node `vcf.tsv` shows:

+    ```
+    *type	project_id	*submitter_id	core_metadata_collections.submitter_id	*data_category	*data_format	*data_type	*file_name	*file_size	*md5sum	object_id
+    variant_call_file	DEV-test	xritterdemo1testsower_vcf	xritterdemo1testsower	Combined Nucleotide Variation	VCF	Annotated Somatic Mutation	20091216_20100311.stats	745	613ccfbc68287db60c663519dab6a4ff	c146a966-7617-4f2f-b628-57a5f11de879
+    ```
+    Submit and upload this file.
+A green message should appear after successful upload:
+    `Succeeded: 200
+    Submitted chunk 1 of 1`

+    The End.